Valley Mountains: Description

-The Valley Mountains highpoint is at the southern range terminus region, Bald Knoll (Utah), at 6682 ft, located in Sevier County; U.S. 50 passes adjacent to Bald Knoll.
+The Valley Mountains highpoint is at the southern range terminus region, Bald Knoll (Utah), at 6682 ft, located in Sevier County; U.S. Route 50 (UT-50) passes adjacent to Bald Knoll.

 Access

 The northwest region of the Valley Mountains can be accessed from Interstate 15, and Scipio; Old Yuba Dam Road transits to the very north of the range, to the Sevier Bridge Reservoir.

-From Scipio, south, the entire west of the range can be accessed from U.S. 50; U.S. 50 transits south along the west foothills, the east side of Scipio Lake, through Round Valley, then transits southeastwards across the southern foothills to Salina on the Sevier River.
-Southwest of Salina is Aurora-(on Utah State Route 260 spur route, off the foothills).
+From Scipio, south, the entire west of the range can be accessed from UT-50; UT-50 transits south along the west foothills, the east side of Scipio Lake, through Round Valley, then transits southeastwards across the southern foothills to Salina on the Sevier River.
+Southwest of Salina is Aurora-(on Utah State Route 260, off the foothills).

 The entire east side of the range can be accessed from communities along the Sevier River corridor.
-In the northeast is Utah State Route 28, (Fayette at the southeast of Yuba State Park); in the southeast, U.S. 89 passes through Axtell, Redmond, and Salina.
+In the northeast is Utah State Route 28, (Fayette at the southeast of Yuba State Park); in the southeast, U.S. Route 89 passes through Axtell, Redmond, and Salina.